pujols/OSU_CSE_5524_2025AU/HW_4_programming_set/HW_4_programming/Readme.md

 You are NOT allowed to use other Python libraries beyond those we imported.
 You need to implement the IoU and NMS functions by yourself.

+## Caution
+The patch size is a "variable."
+The TA and I can take your completed code, change the patch size, and your code should still work perfectly.
+In other words, your implementation should NOT hard-code the patch size.

+In your implementation, please do not change anything beyond what you are instructed to do.
+Where you should implement/change is mostly within the "your job" portions.

+The report.pdf is only about question 6.
+Please see the question details at the end of the HW4.ppt or HW4.pdf.

 ---
 ## Detailed Introduction

-Please find it in `HW3.ppt` or `HW3.pdf`
+Please find it in `HW4.ppt` or `HW4.pdf`

-## Question 1: Naïve Ground Truth Tensor Generation (30 points)
+## Question 1: Naïve Ground Truth Tensor Generation (25 points)

 ### Objective:
 Generate patch-level ground truth tensors from annotated images to simulate the output of a simple RPN.

 ### Setup:
 - Resize input images to 200x200.
-- Divide each resized image into a 20×20 grid of 10×10 patches.
+- Divide each resized image into a 10×10 grid of 20×20 patches.

 ### What to read:
 - Please see `main` after `args.job_number == 1:`, `resize_image_and_boxes`, `compute_patch_grid`, `boxes_overlap` and `generate_gt_tensors` functions.